-Both climate chamber and cooling system passed the stress test brilliantly.
+Both the climate chamber and the cooling system in FORCE Technology's climate testing facility passed the stress test brilliantly.

 FORCE Technology required a series of tests of the climate chamber from the German supplier, Engie during which the outer technical boundaries were challenged to their maximum.